10 Master CCNA Examination Questions for 2025 Success

 Why It's a Core Concept

-VLANs allow network administrators to group devices together logically, regardless of their physical location.
-This enhances security by isolating traffic, improves performance by reducing broadcast domains, and simplifies network management.
-The CCNA exam ensures you can implement this segmentation by testing your ability to configure access ports for end devices and trunk ports to carry traffic for multiple VLANs between switches, a process known as VLAN tagging (using the IEEE 802.1Q standard).
-This knowledge is crucial for any network professional, from small office setups to complex data center designs.
+Administrators use VLANs to group devices logically, even if those devices connect to different physical switches.
+This approach strengthens security by isolating sensitive traffic from the rest of the network.
+It also improves performance by limiting the size of broadcast domains.
+This prevents unnecessary traffic from flooding the entire infrastructure.
+The current exam verifies that you can implement this segmentation by testing your ability to configure access ports for single devices and trunk ports to carry traffic for multiple VLANs.
+You will need to understand VLAN tagging using the IEEE 802.1Q standard.
+This standard identifies which frame belongs to which VLAN as it moves across a trunk link.
+This skill is required for everything from small office branch setups to complex data center architectures.

 Example Question and Analysis